vertec-io/pl3xus/docs-site/content/docs/core/reference/troubleshooting.md

 ---
 # Troubleshooting

-Common issues and solutions for bevy_eventwork.
+Common issues and solutions for pl3xus.

 ## Connection Issues